Google Sign-In Required

 • Run the downstream manual production deployment pipeline as well.
 Both gates are manual by design for safety and control.

-• Do not run cut-off.
+• Do not choose bring-all-code-to-release-branch.
 That can repopulate release with unrelated unreleased changes.

 • Watch the production deploy settle, run the focused smoke checks, and update the GitLab incident record.